 NOTE: The Met's main location is Fifth Avenue.
 The nearby (10-minute walk) Met Breuer focuses on art of the 20th and 21st centuries.
 The Met Cloisters is in Washington Heights' Fort Tryon Park.
 It showcases medieval European art in religious buildings, transported here piece by piece from Europe.

-Show your smartphone ticket at the Advanced / Group tickets desk of any of the three venues.
+- The Met (Fifth Avenue): Show your smartphone ticket at the Advance / Group tickets desk at the back of the main entrance hall

 - Rolling bags and suitcases are not permitted